mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

  * 28 steps
  * 128 steps

-Note that the `Speed button Change Amount`_ preference will work in the units that you choose here.
+Note that the `Speed button Change Amount`_ preference will work in whatever units that you choose here.

 Maximum throttle Percentage
 """""""""""""""""""""""""""